-Apple is expected to announce the successor to its first generation wearable, the Apple Watch.
-A strong clue to the introduction of new model can be found in the fast depleting stock of the current Apple watch with most stainless steel models of the Apple Watch sold-out on the online store.
+Apple is expected to announce the successor to its first-generation wearable, the Apple Watch.
+A strong clue to the introduction of the new model can be found in the fast depleting stock of the current Apple watch with most stainless steel models of the Apple Watch sold-out on the online store.

 The new Apple Watch 2 is going to pack a new faster processor and new operating system, watchOS 3.
 Embedded GPS would allow it to accomplish many tasks on its own for which it’s currently dependent on an iPhone to which it’s wirelessly connected.
 With its own independent GPS, it would be possible for the Watch to better track your physical activities and use maps as well.

-MacBook Pros have not received major upgrades in years now and it’s widely expected there will be announcement regarding new hardware for MacBook Pro.
+MacBook Pros have not received major upgrades in years now, and it’s widely expected there will be an announcement regarding new hardware for MacBook Pro.
 The new slimmer MacBook Pros are likely to incorporate Touch ID and a dynamic OLED panel on top of the keyboard.
-The touch sensitive panel will replace the static function keys.
+The touch-sensitive panel will replace the static function keys.

 A successor to iPad Air 2 is likely to be announced as well.
-The stock of existing iPad Air 2 is fast running out and likely to be replaced in near future.
-However it’s unlikely the new iPads would hit the market anytime soon.
+The stock of existing iPad Air 2 is fast running out and likely to be replaced shortly.
+However, it’s unlikely the new iPads would hit the market anytime soon.